Note: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 - Build a website

 It is very important that you understand Canadian’s privacy laws when it comes to online counselling.
 Video counselling sessions should be encrypted and the content of the video should never be recorded or stored anywhere to make sure that it is secure.
-US Based EMR (Electronic Medical Record), Simple Practice includes secure video appointments in their packages for just $10 more ($13 in Canadian dollars)!
-Ideally, you want to be using an EMR that includes video counselling as it is easier to schedule clients, send appointment reminders, and log on to the online counselling session.
-That is why I highly recommend Simple Practice.
-But, if you use another EMR that doesn’t have video counselling or live in British Columbia or Nova Scotia (where you have to have a Canadian EMR), doxy.me is a free alternative that offers secure video counselling.
+Ideally, you want to be using an EMR that includes video counselling as it is easier to schedule clients, send appointment reminders, and log on to the online counselling session all from one platform.
+I use the Canadian EMR Jane App and love how professional and easy it is to use.
+Plus, you can use the code FEARLESS to try it for one month completely free!

 - Psychology Today